 - Pregnant women require 11mg (12mg for those below 19) and nursing mothers require 12mg (13mg for those below 19) per day of zinc.
-Health Benefits of Zinc

 Zinc has many health benefits-

-Shampoo containing 1 percent of zinc pyrithione helps reduce dandruff
+- Shampoo containing 1 percent of zinc pyrithione helps reduce dandruff in some people.

 Zinc deficiency mostly occurs in vegetarians.
 This is because zinc is found mostly in non-vegetarian foods.